Mohamedshaban96/front_tasks/task_3/README.md

 ## Task Requirements:

 The form should include fields for
-1- email address,
+1- email address.
-2- username,
+2- username.
 3- favorite option (using a select input),
 4- A checkbox for agreeing to terms and conditions.
 ** Implement client-side validation using HTML5 attributes where appropriate (e.g., required attribute for mandatory fields, type attribute for email validation).